primer/view_components/docs/content/statuses.md

 ### Promote from internal application to alpha

-We recommend building new Primer ViewComponents in the application that needs them, upstreaming them when:
+We recommend building new Primer ViewComponents in an application that uses them first, upstreaming them when:

 - The Design Systems team has approved the component for inclusion in Primer.
 - The CSS for the component has been added in a release of Primer CSS.
 - The component is used in production, using all proposed APIs and their permutations.
 - The component is compatible with [System arguments](/system-arguments) as appropriate.
 - The API is consistent with existing components.
--

 ### Promote from alpha to beta

 - The component does not use any deprecated `view_component` framework features, such as Slots v1.